noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

   - private
     - can be attached to an internet gateway, but it will drop outbound internet traffic

+#### Transit Gateway (TG)

+- connects VPCs, accounts, and on premise networks into a single gateway
+- integrates with VPCs, VPNs and DirectConnect connections

+#### virtual private gateway (VPG)

+- logical edge routing device that sits at the edge of a VPC
+- allows resources outside of your mesh network to communicate with resources inside the mesh network
+- can be used with DirectConnect and VPNs
+  - act as a VPN concentrator on the AWS side of a site-to-site VPN connection
+  - create a VPC connection to a private network (e.g your office corporate network) enabling access to vpc resources

 ### route tables

 - the mechanism used for controlling VPC traffic based on its target, destination, remote and local routes